 2. More Room to Move Around

 Since quilts can open up like a blanket, they tend to provide more room to move around at night.
 If you're a side-sleeper that tosses from one side to another, a mummy sleeping bag can feel very restrictive.
 A quilt is more spacious and doesn't go all the way around, so it's easier to move within one without getting tangled up.
-Many quilts provide ways to strap them down to your sleeping pad, which reduced the potential for drafts.
+Many quilts provide ways to strap them down to your sleeping pad, which reduces the potential for drafts.

 3. Lighter and Pack Smaller

 Quilts aren't designed to lay under you, so they minimize the amount of insulation and fabric that is needed.
-The lack of a hood and long zipper also reduce weight.
+The lack of a hood and long zipper also reduces weight.
 This is why quilts tend to be about 20-30 percent lighter and smaller when packed than a comparable sleeping bag.

 4. Keep you on your Sleeping Pad

-As mentioned earlier, many quilts provide straps that can be used to secure the quilt to your sleeping pad (see below).
+As mentioned earlier, many quilts provide a strap that can be used to secure the quilt to your sleeping pad (see below).
 This is great for minimizing drafts, but also has the added benefit of keeping you on your pad.
 Many of us have woken up in the middle of the night having slipped off our sleeping pad.
 This wouldn't happen with a quilt that is strapped down to your sleeping pad, which is a nice bonus.